Inside NFL free-agent contract numbers: Who really got the best deals?

 C.J.
 Mosley, LB, New York Jets

 There were other teams pursuing Mosley, and the final numbers of the deal reflect a competition-driven price.
 If Mosley were to play out his whole contract, it would pay him $85 million over five years.
 More practically, it fully guarantees him $43 million over the next three years.
 He gets a fully guaranteed, $7.5 million signing bonus and fully guaranteed salaries of $1 million in 2019 and $6 million in 2020.
-His $10.5 million 2019 roster bonus becomes fully guaranteed on the sixth day of the league year -- meaning March 18.
+His $10.5 million 2019 roster bonus becomes fully guaranteed on the sixth day of the league year (Monday).
 His $10 million 2020 roster bonus was fully guaranteed at signing.
 And as if that weren't enough, half of his $16 million 2021 salary becomes fully guaranteed on the fifth day following the execution of the contract.
-So, if he signed the deal Wednesday, he has already guaranteed $8 million of his 2021 salary no matter what.
+So if he signed the deal Wednesday, he has already guaranteed $8 million of his 2021 salary no matter what.
+And in case you weren't impressed yet, there's one more nifty trigger in the deal: The balance of the 2021 salary -- the remaining $8 million -- converts to fully guaranteed as of the fifth day of the 2020 league year, more than a year in advance of the 2021 season.

-This third-year guarantee -- even when it's a partial one -- is a huge thing.
+This third-year guarantee is a huge thing.
 Most of these contracts are really only one-year or two-year deals that allow the teams to get out of them if they don't like them.
 But if you can secure a third-year guarantee -- especially one as significant as Mosley did -- you've almost guaranteed yourself a third year with the team.
-If the Jets were to cut Mosley after the 2020 season, they'd still have to pay him $8 million to not play for them in 2021 and would have paid him $43 million for just two years.
+If the Jets were to cut Mosley after the 2020 season, they'd still have to pay him $16 million to not play for them in 2021 and would have paid him $51 million for just two years.

 The strong likelihood is that Mosley sees all $51 million of the money this deal is scheduled to pay him in the first three years, and that makes it the deal of this cycle.
 Mosley won this thing.